trekirk/rpi3-arch-dotfiles/README.md

 	for official packages, and
 	`pacman -Qqem > aur-list.txt`
 	for unnoficial, AUR packages
 - The rest of the folders are user-related and they are designed to be used with GNU `stow`.
-To install them use `stow <folder>`.
-To "uninstall" the files, use `stow -D <folder>`.
+To install them use `stow -t $HOME -S <folder>`.
+To "uninstall" the files, use `stow -t $HOME -D <folder>`.